 Oh my god! alright, you're is lana, right? dance!

-Du-dup-dee-dup... now that's like it. du-dup-dee-dup... lana, you're so good we to bring up other people to assist you. brenda, imported from edward's air base, where she...
-Es and gentlemen, brenda... is a professional harlot and she just got finished stripping for a bunch of guys at edward's air base, and she it down here in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, has a lovely assistant named carl, or robert davis if you prefer. cohen, ladies and gentlemen!
+Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, so good we have to bring up some other people to you. brenda, imported edward's air force base, where she...
+Es and gentlemen, brenda... brenda is a professional harlot and she just got finished for a bunch of guys at air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a assistant named carl, or james davis if you prefer. cohen, ladies and gentlemen!
 Ce!

-Du-du-dip... you're too adagio, I keep telling you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
-Es and gentlemen: ex-wife! and gentlemen, you're probably sitting in chairs, to yourselves: I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, just up. you go, you are standing up. yes, some of you are not up but you have as much fun as the Who are up. okay, turn on the big so everybody can see what's going on. yes, many of you are standing up. okay, link your mind with the mind of duke! and when...
+Du-du-dip... you're still too adagio, I telling you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're probably in your chairs, to yourselves: I could do that. and of you can! and now is big chance! all you h O do, the step is easy, all you gotta do is stand up. go ahead, stand up. there you go, you are up. yes, some of you are not up but you have as much fun as the Who are up. okay, turn on the big lights so everybody can see going on. yes, very many of you are up. okay, link your mind with the mind of duke! and when...

-Du-dup... it! when he plays those funny fast notes, twitch and have a good time the be-bop tango, let's try it! anything you do is alright. you do anything do, it's alright. yes you got to you came to the right place, tonight. (give me of that wine now). as you have guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... wanna thank you very for coming. you had a good time. bruce on trombone, napoleon brock on tenor sax and lead vocals, ruth underwood on Ph humphrey on drums, thompson on drums, tom fowler on and george duke on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he plays funny fast little notes, around and have a good time with the be-bop tango, try it! anything you do is alright. you do anything Anna do, alright. yes you got to know you came to the place, tonight. (give me of that wine now). as you might guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... wanna thank you much for coming. you had a good time. bruce on trombone, napoleon murphy on tenor sax and lead vocals, underwood on percussion Ph on drums, chester thompson on drums, tom on bass and george duke on the keyboards. you very much. alright, alright...